 In other words, as we remember it today: it’s better to be feared than loved, he said.

-To get at the meaning, let’s tone it down a bit, to use the words of an ex-girlfriend of mine who long ago once recognized my toned down version as a derivation of Machiavelli: would you rather be respected or loved, if you could only have one?
+To get at the meaning, let’s tone it down a bit, to use the words of an ex-girlfriend of mine who long ago once recognized my toned-down version as a derivation of Machiavelli: would you rather be respected or liked, if you could only have one?

 Machiavelli’s point is: of course everyone wants both.
 But if you can only have one, effectively–I’m translating this into the way my modern mind thinks about it–respect is fundamentally about survival, and love is fundamentally about quality of life.
-And in life as Mazlow hierarchy, survival comes first and only once we’re alive, do we then think about making it better.
-The class clown can’t achieve anything; but the leader whom everyone hates but grudgingly respects for doing what no one else could get done–he achieves a lot.
+And in life as in Maslow’s hierarchy, survival comes first, and only once we’re alive, do we then think about making it better.
+The class clown can’t achieve anything, but the leader whom everyone hates but grudgingly respects for doing what no one else could get done–he achieves a lot.

 Now let’s apply this to the agency context.

-Most marketers and PPCs and those who work at an agency want their client to like them.
+Most marketers and PPCs and those who work at an agency want their clients to like them.
 They chit-chat.
 They smile.
 They may even go out for a beer together.

-But I would argue that your client loving or liking working with, as important as that is, is a secondary consideration behind earning and keeping his respect.
+But I would argue that your client enjoying working with you is a secondary consideration behind earning and keeping his respect.

 And you win respect by doing the hard work, in clever ways.
 There are a few ways, and they include:

 Client success, in other words, comes from earning their respect.
 So you want your client to fear you just a bit–unless you can strike that perfect balance.
-Which I hope you can, but I’m not holding your breadth.
+I hope you can.